boxboat/config-merge/README.md

 docker run --rm boxboat/config-merge -h

 boxboat/config-merge [-fnh] file1 [file2] ... [fileN]
--f, --format   json|toml|yaml    whether to output json, toml, or yaml.  defaults to yaml -n  --inline   integer depth to start using inline notation at.  defaults to 10. set to 0 to disable -h  --help     print the help message
+-a, --array    merge|overwrite|concat   whether to merge, overwrite, or concatenate arrays.  defaults to merge -f, --format   json|toml|yaml           whether to output json, toml, or yaml.  defaults to yaml -h  --help     print the help message
     files ending in .env and .sh will be sourced and used for environment variable substitution files ending in .json, .js, .toml, .yaml, and .yml will be merged